The Case For and Against Generalization in Higher Ed Marketing

 The case for generalization.

 If we can agree that the aim of higher ed marketing is to speak with prospective families personally, individually even, then we must create some method of generalizing traits and communication preferences for instances where we don’t have granular knowledge about whom we communicate with.
 As these personas are built, we frequently give them names like Agnes DuMonde or Larry Lawrence (The New York Times famously compared Gen Y with Gen Z as Hannah Horvath v.
 Alex Dunphy).
 The hope is that if we can supply enough data about the group we can amalgamate that into an imaginary person sitting across the table or on the other end of an email.
 Currently we’re seeing a tendency to rely on cultural markers to build personas.
 An example of this is to say “Gen Z is concerned about the environment” or “Gen Z is entrepreneurial.”
-When you couple these cultural traits with data points such as “Hispanic families in certain states attend colleges within 70 mile radius” or “students from low SES zip codes yield 5% less than the rest of the pool,” you can start to pair a persona with strategies and tactics for communication.
+When you couple these cultural traits with data points such as “Latinx families in certain states attend colleges within 70 mile radius” or “students from low SES zip codes yield 5% less than the rest of the pool,” you can start to pair a persona with strategies and tactics for communication.

 It’s both less expensive (certainly during early stage recruitment) and takes less time to implement persona-based communication tactics.
 It absolves you from having to acquire more intensive data (more on this later) and the resources (financial or otherwise) required to do so.

 As times has passed, I’ve come to believe that creating shorthand to define groups of people has another, perhaps more essential premise.
 Personas are a transference of knowledge about customer segments in a digestible manner to those with less experience interacting with defined customers.
 In short, it’s a way to briefcase a bunch of study about a group and hand it to your teammates.